Isaac Paha

-Isaac Paha is a Ghanaian football coach and former player, he played with Sekondi Hasaacas in th 1980s.
+Isaac Paha is a Ghanaian football coach and former player, he played with Sekondi Hasaacas in the 1980s.

 Playing career

 Paha is a former member of the Black Stars and was the captain of the team in 1984.

 Coaching career

 His most recent coaching position was with the Ghana women's national football team, which he was sacked from in March 2008.

 Personal life

 Paha is the younger brother of fellow professional football P.S.K.
 Paha, who served as the assistant captain when the Black Stars won the 1978 African Cup of Nations, the 3rd title for Ghana.